 The relevancy of the course to the sector I work in was fantastic, and made it easy to apply practice and then reflect, learn, and improve.
 The tutors were highly experienced and knowledgeable, and they were always supportive and made themselves available if needed.
 They had a good understanding of how real life can and does affect learners; I had my fair share of crises during my studies but I was honest and communicated with my tutors and they supported me through it all.

 Expectations were high and as such cemented a strong work ethic in me, particularly with regard to study and the desire to do well in individual modules.
 This became evident on hearing the news I had received the Ede and Ravenscroft prize.
 It was such a privilege to be nominated and humbling to receive.

 I would advise potential students to go along to Open Days and events and speak to the staff.
 Ask questions, engage in discussion.
 The team I have been fortunate enough to work with are all very human and willing to share their thoughts, experiences and opinions.
 Embrace being a student; even as a part-time student, I loved being on campus and spending time in the library.

 I have grown in confidence so much, not just in my work but in myself.
-I’m about to start a new role, following a successful interview, in the post of family support worker.
+I recently started a new role as a family support worker.
 My studies definitely contributed to my desire to help vulnerable people transform their lives.
 This is something different for me and is pulling me out of my comfort zone, but I sincerely hope I can make a difference.
 I also hope to stay with Sunderland for postgraduate study, undertaking either an MA or PCET.

 On my first day, our programme leader said that a degree will always kick doors open.
 The whole process since then has proven that to be the case.
-I’ve learned that if a door doesn’t open itself, then it’s your responsibility to kick it open.
-My daughter is now in her second year here, studying History, making it three generations in our family to have gone to university.
+I’ve learned that if a door doesn’t open itself, then it’s your responsibility to kick it open."